 There are a lot of sources out there, but these are some common academic sources that you're going to encounter, evaluate, and use often.

-This is the most common type of journal manuscript used to publish full reports of data from research.
-It may be called an original research article, primary research article, empirical research, research, or just article, depending on the journal.
+This is the most common type of journal manuscript used to publish full reports of data from research that was conducted by the authors of the article.
+It may be called an original research article, primary research article, empirical research, research, or even just an article, depending on the journal.
 The original research format is suitable for many different fields and different types of studies.
-It includes full Introduction, Methods, Results, and Discussion sections.
+It typically includes full Introduction, Methods, Results, and Discussion sections, sometimes in the abstract (seen below) as well as the article itself.

 Systematic Review - A systematic review is conducted to answer specific, often narrow clinical questions.
 These questions are formulated according to the mnemonic PICO (Population, Intervention, Comparison, Outcomes).
 A systematic review involves the identification, selection, appraisal and synthesis of the best available evidence for clinical decision making.
 A properly conducted systematic review uses reproducible, preplanned strategies to reduce bias and instill rigor and pools of information from both published and unpublished sources.
 A quantitative systematic review uses staistical methods to combine results of multiple systems, and may or may not be a meta-analysis.